Taxation in Morocco

-Taxes has an important part in the Moroccan economy.
-The taxes are levied by the government and the organization responsible for tax policy on Morocco is called the “General Management of Taxes”.
+Like most states, Morocco is a tax state which means that government spending is mainly financed through payments by citizens or enterprises.
+The administrative organization responsible for tax policy in Morocco is called the Directorate General of Taxes (DGI).

 The main taxes in Morocco

 Today, Moroccan taxes are divided into 4 main parts: direct taxes, value-added taxes, registration fees and stamps.

 Income tax

 Income tax applies to the income and profits of natural persons and partnerships that have not opted for corporate income tax.
-Are concerned the incomes:
+Concerned are the incomes: